Code-Institute-Submissions/milestone-project-53/README.md

 Additonally the validator highlighted the use of some "Unknown Vendor Extnensions".
 These are browser specific extensions, namely Safari and Internet Explorer.

 ![CSS validator warnings](https://imgur.com/PIA2Vze)

+### Bugs
+- A [script was found](https://stackoverflow.com/questions/52924820/pause-bootstrap-carousel-when-playing-youtube-video) to prevent carousel scrolling while video was playing and to pause the video on manual control to the next page.
+However it required Bootstrap 4.4.1, which broke other Bootstrap functionality on the page.
+Ideally a fix can be found.

 # Deployment